 Which primary schools have the best PSLE results in Woodlands?

-Si Ling Primary (SAP school) and Riverside Primary consistently perform well.
+Si Ling Primary and Riverside Primary consistently perform well.
 However, "best" depends on fit — a school's culture and teaching approach matter as much as aggregate scores.

 Is Woodlands a good area for families with school-going children?